epam/fonda/doc/TcrRepertoireFastqWorkflow.md

 ### Overall workflow description

-**TcrRepertoire_Fastq** is workflow responsible for DNA or RNA sequencing data for TCR or BCR repertoire detection using fastq data.
+**TcrRepertoire_Fastq** workflow works with DNA or RNA sequencing data for TCR or BCR repertoire detection using fastq data.

 The workflow provides the following available tools for each analytic step: